svjatpro/EventStoreKit/readme.md

 * Saga instances can be Cached.

-this can be usefull for sagas with long lifecicle.
+This can be usefull for sagas with long lifecicle and a lot of messages, stored in saga's stream, in this way, first time ( after service recycling ) saga handle new message it instantiated in regular way, and then instance is reused for all further messages.
+All processed messages stored in saga's stream in regular way, so the cached instance can be recreated at any time.
 ```cs
 Service
     ...